Network Investment & Access

 Charter Announces $5 Billion Initiative to Connect Unserved Americans

 A recent report from the Federal Communications Commission shows that 14.5 million Americans remain unserved – unable to access high-speed broadband service.
 About 11 million of them live in rural areas.
-To help close the broadband access gap, Charter has announced a $5 billion dollar investment to connect more than a million currently-unserved, mostly rural families and small businesses to reliable broadband service with speeds of up to 1 gigabit per second.
+To help close the broadband access gap, Charter has announced a multi-year, multi-billion-dollar rural construction initiative to add over 100,000 miles of fiber-optic network infrastructure to deliver gigabit-speed internet access to more than 1 million currently-unserved, mostly rural homes and small businesses across the country.

 Charter expects to invest approximately $5 billion to support this infrastructure expansion, offset by $1.2 billion in support won in the Rural Digital Opportunity Fund auction.
 Thanks to this public-private partnership, Charter will reach many more homes and small businesses than it otherwise would have because of the high costs to reach these areas.
 This expansion will be in addition to Charter’s ongoing annual investments in infrastructure and technology.

-Charter will also add significant resources to our construction department focused solely on adding nearly 115,000 miles of new network infrastructure to our more than 750,000 existing miles.
+Charter will also add significant resources to our construction department focused solely on adding over 100,000 miles of new network infrastructure to our more than 800,000 existing miles.
 We also plan to hire more than 2,000 full-time employees and contractors to support the expansion.
-Charter employees already earn more than double the federal minimum wage and we’re increasing it so that every employee earns at least $20 per hour in 2022.
+Charter employees earn a $20 per hour minimum wage – nearly triple the federal minimum wage.